-The Start Time differential will be adjusted in Central or Circle during the 4-hour mandatory stop.
+The Start Time differential will be adjusted at the mandatory stop.

 During each mandatory stop, every team will be evaluated by a YQA veterinarian.
 The musher must be present during the evaluation.
 Vet books will be signed by the examining vet and musher.
 Race Veterinarians will report their findings to Race Officials.